Could you or someone you know be the reason others are able to feel safe and cared for?

-Starting in February in Colchester, the 10-day pilot course, will offer potential care sector entrepreneurs business development skills and techniques as they set up a new business.
+These courses offer potential care sector entrepreneurs business development skills and techniques as they set up a new business.

 Led by an experienced Eastern Enterprise Hub facilitator in partnership with expert business leaders, the course will offer a care sector focused action learning programme.
 Students will apply skills learnt from real life experiences and expertise of established business leaders such as Ashtons Legal, Ensors Chartered Accountants as well as Adult Services commissioners.